yasinjir/pm-feedback-analyzer/README.md

 # PM Feedback Analyzer

-A simple concept for helping product managers turn raw user feedback into actionable insights.
+A practical product concept for helping product managers turn raw user feedback into structured, actionable insight.

+## Problem
+Product teams collect feedback from surveys, interviews, support tickets, and reviews, but turning that input into clear priorities is slow and messy.

-## What problem does it solve?
+## What it does
-PMs often collect feedback from many places, but struggle to turn it into structured, useful insight.

-## Who is it for?
+- Groups similar feedback into themes
+- Extracts key pain points
+- Highlights repeated feature requests
+- Suggests simple priority signals

+## Target users
 - Product Managers
+- Product Analysts
 - Founders
-- Product Analysts
-- Growth Teams
+- Growth teams

 ## MVP scope
+- Landing page
-- Raw feedback input
+- Raw feedback input mockup
-- Theme clustering
-- Pain point extraction
-- Repeated request detection
-- Basic priority suggestion
+- Structured insight output mockup
+- Clear product value proposition

 ## Current status
-Idea and product definition stage
+Prototype stage

+## Files in this repository
+- `product-brief.md`
+- `user-flow.md`
+- `mvp-scope.md`
+- `landing-copy.md`

-## Next step
+## Prototype preview
-Turn this concept into a no-code prototype
+Prototype screenshot will be added in the `assets` folder.

+## Why this project exists
+This project is part of a portfolio of practical product ideas and tools for modern product teams.